Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 ## Set the assembly bindings

+In this step, you set assembly bindings in the `machine.config` file using the content in file `assembly-bindings.config`, to ensure EntraCP can load its dependencies.

 {{< details "Why are those bindings needed?" >}}
 EntraCP uses NuGet packages [Microsoft.Graph](https://www.nuget.org/packages/Microsoft.Graph/) and [Azure.Identity](https://www.nuget.org/packages/Azure.Identity), which both require assembly bindings to work with .NET Framework 4.8 ([more info](https://nickcraver.com/blog/2020/02/11/binding-redirects/)).
 {{< /details >}}